a lil’ more about me….

 the personal version:

 I love trees, I love music, I love dancing, I love friends.
 The closer I get to each of these, the more excited I am about life.
 I have been blessed to have access to a fair amount of joy in my life, and in more recent years of been acquainted with it’s dear relative: grief.
-After losing my father and a meaningful relationship in 2022, as well as, completing the aforementioned chaplain residency, I have been traversing the pathways of grief, joy, anxiety, gratitude, and the like.
+After losing my father and a meaningful relationship in 2022, as well as completing a chaplain residency the same year, I became a hospice chaplain at Hospice of New York.

-Most recently, I feel drawn to the direct experiences and expressions of life.
+I feel drawn to the direct experiences and expressions of life.
 Enough with “talking about,” and more of “being with.”
 I have been doing this by hosting meditations, rituals, and opportunities for sharing songs.
-The heart is a powerful vessel for transforming love, and that is my intention in this next phase of life—which means, hopefully, the rest of my life.
+The heart is a powerful vessel for transforming love, and that is my intention in this next phase of life.

 the “Professional” version: